toothbrush/forest-fire/README.md

 # Installation

-## Prerequisites
+## Prerequisites for hacking

-You'll need the following installed and available to be able to use this software:
+You'll need the following installed and available to be able to hack on this software:

 ### [Haskell Stack](https://docs.haskellstack.org/en/stable/README/)